What is an Open MRI?

 • You will be asked to remove eyeglasses and hearing aids during the MRI exam.

 • You will be asked to change into a gown or tank top with shorts (all provided).
-This is a new requirement for every patient.

 • Take medicine as prescribed by your physician.